Rafael Méndez: Personal life

 Rafael Méndez married Amor Rodriguez after meeting her in Detroit.
-They had twin sons, both now surgeons; Dr. Rafael G. Méndez, Jr. and Dr. Robert Méndez, and five grandchildren.
+They had twin sons, both of whom became surgeons; Dr. Rafael G. Méndez, Jr. and Dr. Robert Méndez, and five grandchildren.

-Méndez suffered from serious asthma-related problems by the late 1950s which caused increasing difficulty performing at his level of performance.
-After an injury at a baseball game in Mexico in 1967 caused additional deterioration, he retired from performing in 1975, but continued to compose and arrange.
+By the late 1950s, Méndez had been suffering from serious asthma-related problems which caused increasing difficulty during performances.
+His playing was also affected by an injury at a baseball game in Mexico in 1967.
+He retired from performing in 1975, but continued to compose and arrange.

 He died at his home in Encino, California on September 15, 1981.

-Honors, awards and legacy
+Honors, awards, and legacy

 Arizona State University's music building houses the 1,400 sqft Rafael Méndez Library which was dedicated and opened on June 11, 1993.
 The library holds 300 manuscripts and almost 700 compositions and arrangements by Méndez, as well as hundreds of images, articles and recordings.
 It also has an online counterpart.

 In 2006, the Los Angeles Opera paid tribute to Rafael Mendez by performing a work based on his life.
 A reviewer in The Los Angeles Times believed that Mendez "has been called the greatest trumpet player of all time."